apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 http://172.16.10.2:8080/client The default username is 'admin', and the default password is 'password'.
 You should see a splash screen that allows you to choose several options for setting up CloudStack.

-You should now see a prompt requiring you to change the password for the admin user.
-Please do so.

 Setting up a Zone
 -----------------